 There are many definitions of the word line.
-The one that interests me the most is the following.
+The one that interests me most is the following:

-In nature photography, the lines are intended to direct the eye of the viewer towards the centers of interest.
+In nature photography, the lines are intended to direct the eyes of the viewer towards the centers of interest.

-It represents a path that allows the eyes to move in the image.
-It captivates the viewer's attention from your photos.
+Rather, it represents a path for the eyes to follow in the image.
+It captivates the viewer's attention.

-On the other hand, a line can influence mood and emotional perception.
-A line can divide, unify, accentuate certain parts of a composition.
+Besides serving as a visual pathway, a line can also influence mood and emotional perception.
+A line can divide, unify, and accentuate certain parts of a composition.
 There are different types of lines.
-Each has a different impact.
+Each serves a different purpose.

-But how using the lines in a nature photograph?
+But how should you use the lines in a nature photograph?

-That's what I'm going to explain to you now.
+I am going to explain my thoughts to you now.

 The guideline is based on optical effects created in a photo.